1•••|•••2•••|••3••|••4••|••5••|••6•••|•••7••home••index

 ship icon Voyages of Discovery

-The faltering of the Roman Catholic Church and Holy Roman Empire, two seemingly infallible institutions, set the stage for a flowering of European art and culture.
-Voyages of discovery by Christopher Columbus (1492), Ferdinand Magellan (1519) and others resulted in riches and opportunities pouring into Europe's port cities.
-The multitude of merchants and traders needed to man the new economy created a large and powerful middle class, a social class between nobility and peasantry.
-This class was also known as the merchant class and bourgeoisie, and was destine to be a consumer of art, music and literature.
+The decline of the Roman Catholic Church and Holy Roman Empire paved the way for European art and culture.
+Christopher Columbus’s (1492), Ferdinand Magellan’s (1519), and other explorers’ voyages brought riches and opportunities to Europe’s port cities.
+The new economy created a large and powerful middle class, known as the merchant class or bourgeoisie, a social class between nobility and peasantry.
+This class was destined to be consumers of art, music, and literature.

 Moses| Michelangelo (1475-1564) | Basílica de San Pietro, Vincoli, Rome, Italy | The Catholic Church was an important arts patron | Photo, ©Peter Kun Frary